 Ultimately people want to see that they are valued and are contributing to the organisation.
 The automation programme presents an opportunity to do this, but it requires good communication and upselling of the opportunities it presents.
 Most people don’t like mundane work but if they don’t know what will happen when this work is automated, they will be concerned about their future.
 The automation programme must therefore not only have a communication strategy but also an employee strategy to ensure affected staff understand what will change and the positive opportunities it presents for them.

 Operational staff can also be directly involved in the automation programme, they are the process experts and can contribute to process documentation and design.
 The more they are involved the more they will understand and the more positive they are likely to feel about the automation programme.
 Additionally, many of the automation platform vendors are promoting the concept of citizen developers where operational resources are given the tools to implement automations themselves (there are pros and cons for this approach though which is something for a future blog – please get in touch with your opinions on citizen developers!).

-So far, I’ve covered the first five benefits, the next five will be in a future blog.
-If you subscribe to our newsletter below or follow us on LinkedIn you’ll get notified when the second part is available.
-Subscribing or following us will also mean you’ll receive our latest news, blogs and articles on AI, Automation and related technologies.
+So far, I’ve covered the first five benefits, the next five are discussed in part 2 of this blog which you can find here.
+If you found this article interesting you can subscribe to our newsletter below or follow us on LinkedIn so that you will get notified when we publish further blogs, articles and news covering the business application of AI, Automation and related intelligent technologies.